Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ## Bugs
 ---
 I have added overflow scroll to my charts via CSS.
 I was unable to find a way to make my charts responsive, so this was the most visually pleasing way I could do it.
+I will continue to look for a solution to make the charts reposnive to different screen sizes.

 ## Deployment